Debtor Nation - Explained

 What is a Debtor Nation?

-A nation who owes more to the other countries than its total investments in foreign lands is called a debtor nation.
+A debtor nation is a nation that owes more to the other countries than its total investments in other countries.
 In other words, it is a country with a cumulative balance of payment deficit.
-A debtor nation invests fewer resources worldwide than the other countries cumulatively invest in it.

 Related Topics